More about: Prague Jewish Quarter Tours

 - By car: You can go by car putting Široká, 110 00 Josefov in the Gps but parking in the area is complicated.
 Another alternative is by Taxi or Uber.

-Is it advisable to go to the Jewish Quarter with children?
+Is it advisable to go to the Jewish quarter with children?

 - Pinkas Synagogue: This is the synagogue that gives access to the cemetery and inside is the longest epitaph in the world.
-Its walls are covered with the names of some 80,000 Jews who lost their lives in the Holocaust.
+Its stops are covered with the names of some 80,000 Jews who lost their lives in the Holocaust.

 - Spanish Synagogue: So called because of its Moorish decoration similar to that found in the Alhambra in Granada, it is considered the most impressive of all the synagogues in the Jewish quarter.